bryaq/pacific80-rom/README.md

 ## MEMORY MAP

 256K memory space is divided to 16 16KB-pages.
 64KB CPU address space is divided to 4 16KB-banks.
 Each bank can be mapped to any page.
-After reset all banks are mapped to page 0.
+After reset all banks are mapped to page f.
 Video memory starts at 1810h offset in each video page/plane.
 Column 0 at 1810h-18ffh, column 1 at 1910h-19ffh, and so on, total 40 columns.
 Plane 0 color is navy blue, plane 1 color is sand, both planes together give white.

 |Page|Type|Notes                            |
 |----|----|---------------------------------|